nfdi4plants/ARC-specification/ISA-XLSX.md

 |------------------------|-------------------|-------------------------|
 | Illumina MiniSeq                   | OBI              | [http://…/obo/OBI_0003114](http://purl.obolibrary.org/obo/OBI_0003114)                 |

+> Note: In this example, the value in the `Term Accession Number` column is formatted as a `URL`, but shortened for the purpose of markdown-formatting.

 ## Parameters

 A `Parameter` can be used to specify any additional information about the experimental setup, that does not fall under the aforementioned 3 categories.
 It is formatted in the pattern `Parameter [<category term>]`.
 The value MUST be free text, numeric, or an [`Ontology Annotation`](#ontology-annotations).